-Initially the dog will lick and smell the treat and possibly bark to have it, but eventually he will lose the interest.
+Initially the dog will lick and smell the treat and possibly bark to have it, but eventually, he will lose the interest.
 That is the moment when you will offer the treat that you are hiding on the other closed hand.

-Repeat the exercise it until the dog leaves the first treat as soon as he hears “Leave it” & when he comes for the second treat you give him and show some affection.
+Repeat the exercise it until the dog leaves the first treatment as soon as he hears “Leave it” & when he comes for the second treat you give him and show some affection.
 This exercise must also be repeated daily until the dog properly understands it.

 12. “Place, Bed, or Crate” command

 This command can be taught by having your dog leashed, holding a leash in one hand and with a treat in the other hand.
-Guiding the dog with a leash & with the treat that you are holding in the other hand provokes the dog to move towards the place (that can be a bad, a crate, a carpet or a blanket) where you want the dog to stay, & at the moment the dog gets inside the place you must give the command “Place” & give him the treat.
+Guiding the dog with a leash & with the treat that you are holding in the other hand provokes the dog to move towards the place (that can be a bad, a crate, a carpet or a blanket) where you want the dog to stay, & at the moment the dog gets inside the place you must give the command “Place”, and give him the treat.

 Repeat this exercise a few times until the dog gets the command properly.
-To release the dog from the place, just grab it through the leash and say “Okay” or “Brake”.
+To release the dog from the place, just grab it through the leash and say “Okay” or “Brake.”

 13. “Stand” command